 Identification is further threatened by variations in mobility patterns unrelated to the free-public-transport policy.
 Potential confounding includes variation related to the COVID-19 pandemic, including policy responses to the pandemic, changes in working from home, and changes in commuting.
-We account for these potential confounders by including covariates to control for these confounding effects in the SDID estimation, which is discussed in more detail in Section 4.
-In this section, we further discuss in detail and provide descriptive statistics of the evolution of transport-related CO2 emissions as well as potential confounders.
-A detailed description of all variables that we use for analyses is given in Table A.1.
+We account for these potential confounders by including covariates to control for these confounding effects in the SDID estimation, which is discussed in more detail in Section 3.1, 3.2 and 3.3.
+In these sections, we discuss this in more detail and provide descriptive statistics of the evolution of transport-related CO2 emissions as well as potential confounders.
+A detailed description of all variables that we use for analyses is given in Table A.1 in Appendix A.